Bryce Love

-Jonathan Bryce Love (born July 8, 1997) is an American football running back who is currently a free agent.
-He played college football at Stanford and was drafted by the Washington Redskins in the fourth round of the 2019 NFL Draft, although he never played in a game with them due to a lingering issue from a knee injury he suffered at Stanford.
+Jonathan Bryce Love (born July 8, 1997) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Washington Redskins in the fourth round of the 2019 NFL draft, although he never played in a game with them due to a lingering issue from a knee injury he suffered at Stanford.
 In his youth, he was also a sprinter specializing in the 200 meters and 400 meters, earning USA Track & Field Youth Athlete of the Year honors in 2009.

-High school career
+Early life

-A native of Wake Forest, North Carolina, Love attended Wake Forest-Rolesville High School.
+A native of Wake Forest, North Carolina, Love attended Wake Forest High School.
 In addition to track, he competed in football and drew comparisons to Keith Marshall.
 At the combine of the 2013 U.S. Army All-American Bowl in San Antonio, Texas, Love ran an electronically timed 4.4 seconds in the 40-yard dash.

-A track athlete from an early age, Love attended the 2009 USATF National Junior Olympic Track & Field Championships, setting national record times of 11.64 in the 100m, 23.37 in the 200m and 50.75 in the 400m dash.
+A track athlete from an early age, Love attended the 2009 USA Track & Field (USATF) National Junior Olympic Track & Field Championships, setting national record times of 11.64 in the 100m, 23.37 in the 200m and 50.75 in the 400m dash.
 It was the first time a boy from the midget age group (11–12 years old) has set three national records in one year.
-Love was named USA Track & Field Youth Athlete of the Year 2009.
+Love was named USATF Youth Athlete of the Year 2009.
 Soon after, Love set new records in the 13–14 yrs group at a meet in Hoschton, Georgia.
 He ran 10.73 in the 100 and 21.83 in the 200 on consecutive days.

-As a football player, he was rated as a 4-star recruit, committing to Stanford over offers from Clemson, East Carolina, Florida, Georgia, North Carolina, South Carolina, Tennessee, Virginia Tech, and Wisconsin, among others.
+As a football player, he was rated as a 4-star recruit by ESPN and the No. 18 running back prospect of the class of 2015.
+He committed to Stanford over offers from Clemson, East Carolina, Florida, Georgia, North Carolina, South Carolina, Tennessee, Virginia Tech, and Wisconsin, among others.

 College career

-Regarded as a four-star recruit by ESPN, Love was ranked as the No. 18 running back prospect of the class of 2015.
+2015–2016

-In the 2015 and 2016 seasons, Love backed up Christian McCaffrey, a first-round selection in the 2017 NFL Draft.
+In the 2015 and 2016 seasons, Love backed up Christian McCaffrey, a first-round selection in the 2017 NFL draft.
 Love accumulated 1,009 rushing yards in these two seasons.